Trip Cancellation Travel Insurance Plans Frequently Asked Questions (FAQs)

 Q. What is the latest date I can purchase travel insurance?

-A. It’s not too late to get trip insurance if you are still at home and haven’t left on your trip.
+A. It’s not too late to get trip insurance if you leaving soon.

-You can get travel insurance up until the day before you travel for Global Alert, Travel Guard, Travel Insured and TravelSafe or the day of departure for CSA and Travelex.
-You should get you get your travel insurance as soon as possible to maximize your benefits.
+You may get a travel insurance plan up until the day before you leave home or at least two days before something happens to you where you wish you had bought it two days earlier.
+You should get your travel insurance as soon as possible to maximize your benefits.
 If you wait to get it, you run the risk that something will happen before the policy takes effect.
-It’s too late to get it if the cement truck has already hit you.
+It’s too late to get it if the Cement Truck has already hit you.

 A. Yes, you can cover your plane tickets you purchase later.
-You can either estimate your total trip cost now and insure that much or cover your known costs today and increase the insurance later (when you incur higher trip costs).
+You can either estimate your total trip cost now and insure that much or cover your known costs today and increase the insurance later (when you incur higher trip costs) prior to departure.

 If you want / need coverage for pre-existing medical conditions: